bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-change-node-name.md

 >
 > Who can execute the method: any user

 The method `landing.block.changeNodeName` changes the tag name.
-For example, it is required to change an h3 tag to an h1 tag.
+For example, it is required to change the h3 tag to an h1 tag.
 It will return _true_ on success or an error.

 ## Parameters